Tips

 5) It improves every week

-The best help centers aren’t done.
-They’re maintained like a living system.
+The best help centers are maintained like living systems.

 Zendesk has a practical breakdown of what to watch when improving self service, especially around search and content gaps, in their guide to measuring and optimizing self service channels.